Kevkinsella/DIS_Project/README.md

 Now access the server on the url: http://127.0.0.1:5000/

 You can freely register people, search employers, check pensions, and save highscores on our webapp.

+(Just so you know, when you register a new dane abroad try to restart app.py, then you'll be able to see it under Employer)